A large shrub that grows to 6 metres high by 5 metres wide.

 This cultivar has a cylindrical raceme, with inflorescences to about 15 cm long by 8 cm wide.
 They are deep golden-orange with hints of yellow and can be produced profusely, mainly in winter-spring.
 This cultivar does not flower all year.

 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as “tepals” of which there are 4.
-The carpels are to 30 mm long, golden-orange with yellow-tips.
+In this cultivar, the carpels are to 30 mm long, golden-orange with yellow-tips.

 A very attractive plant for a garden situation with a well-drained soil and full sun.